Government Loans vs Conventional Loans (2026): Which Mortgage Is Right for You

 What Are Government Loans?

-Government loans are backed by federal agencies, making them more accessible for borrowers with lower credit scores or smaller down payments.
+Government loans are backed by federal agencies, making them more accessible for borrowers with lower credit scores or limited savings.

 Common types include: